SpeechReader vs Speechify: Which Text to Speech Tool Is Better in 2026?

 Pick Speechify if you want:

 For most people, SpeechReader offers more value.
 The free tier is easier to access.
-The paid plans cost less.
-And the voice selection is much larger.
+The Basic plan costs about half of Speechify and gives you 100,000 characters per day.
+The Premium plan gives you more text than you'll ever need.
+And the voice selection is 5x larger.
 If you're also considering ElevenLabs, see our SpeechReader vs ElevenLabs comparison.
 Speechify is a solid product, but its pricing is on the high side for what you get.

 If you're on a tight budget or just want to try text to speech for free, start with SpeechReader.
 Create a free account and you'll be listening in seconds.